Dracoya247/cse210-project/README.md

 # cse210-project

-In order to run this game, please download the folder labeled "Milkboy."
+In order to run this game, please click "cse210-project" above and download the folder labeled "Milkboy."